 Yes!
 In November, our Buddy Rogers rep will visit our 7th and 8th grade band classes to share info with them about the step-up instruments.
 Students will have the chance to try the new horn and compare it to their current instrument.
 We will also have a flute, clarinet, saxophone, trumpet, and trombone available for the students to try-out during class/lunch/study hall for the next couple weeks.
 Additionally, you can contact Buddy Rogers at any time to make arrangements for your child to try a step-up instrument.

 HOW DO I STEP-UP MY CHILD'S INSTRUMENT?

 You have several options.
 Buddy Rogers will be at our December concert and you could speak with them then.
-We also schedule a date in December where our Buddy Rogers rep is available at the school in the evening to meet with any parents who may want to discuss a step-up instrument for their child.
+We also schedule a date each winter where our Buddy Rogers rep is available at the school in the evening to meet with any parents who may want to discuss a step-up instrument for their child.
 However, you can contact our Buddy Rogers rep (Stew Blatt - firstname.lastname@example.org) at any time and he will get it all set up!